 Do you have a friend that likes to stop by the same place every morning for coffee to go?
-Does your sister wax poetic about that one restaurant or bring you there every chance she gets?
+Does your sister sing the praises of that one restaurant or bring you there every chance she gets?
 Giving the gift of a well-liked brand is a simple and effective way to bring happiness!
 And of course, the Gens du Vieux have been showing off their creativity these past few months, figuring out ways to let their clientele bring a little piece of their favourite stores home with them.
 This allows people to support their local businesses differently, becoming a brand ambassador with proudly emblazoned clothing, accessories and products.

 Established in le Vieux since 2018, Paquebot Café has quickly become a neighbourhood staple thanks to its quality coffee and warm personnel.
-If you want to spoil someone who swears by their Zab coffee, order them a reusable Paquebot mug, and one of their nice hats that come in many different colours.
+If you want to spoil someone who swears by their Zab coffee, order them a reusable Paquebot mug, a t-shirt or hoodie with their slogan “Sip and ride”, and one of their nice hats that come in many different colours.

 Café Olimpico, 419 Saint-Vincent Street

-A veritable mainstay in the historic neighbourhood, le Café Olimpico has been a coffee lover’s oasis for several years, and any coffee fan would be happy to get a bag of their favourite blend in a reusable tote bag, accompanied by a reusable travel or ceramic mug and a T-shirt (in white or black) – each item proudly sporting the Café Olimpico brand!
+A veritable mainstay in the historic neighbourhood, Café Olimpico has been a coffee lover’s oasis for several years, and any coffee fan would be happy to get a reusable tote bag containing some of their favourite blend, accompanied by a reusable travel or ceramic mug, a cappuccino scented candle, and a T-shirt (in white or black) – each item proudly sporting the Café Olimpico brand!

 Aloha Espresso Bar, 15 de la Commune Street West